humanoid-mobile-manipulation/humanoid-mobile-manipulation/perception/sps_yolo_randla/README.md

    another tool that can export YOLO segmentation labels.
 3. Store the dataset in YOLO segmentation format and point the training script to its `data.yaml`.
-4. Keep raw datasets and trained weights outside the public repository unless they are explicitly cleared for release.
+4. Store raw datasets and trained weights in local data directories and point the scripts to those paths.

 ## RandLA-Net Scorer Training